 If you’ve ever endured a toxic relationship before, then you know just how sabotaging it can feel.
 You may think someone must cheat for these things to happen, but even minor annoyances can lead to more significant problems if not handled correctly.

 But when you’re in a healthy relationship, you naturally become your best version of yourself because of them.
-There’s nothing draining, toxic, or one-sided about the relationship with a healthy relationship.
-[Read: The biggest problems in a relationship and how to fix it]
+There’s nothing draining, toxic, or one-sided about the relationship with a happy relationship.

 Truthfully, some couples look like they’re in a happy relationship, and it can be a total disaster on the inside.
 However, other couples radiate true happiness.
 It’s pretty obvious they have a healthy relationship.